VI Package Manager (VIPM) Could Not Connect to LabVIEW

 VIPM – Batch Process Error

 VIPM could not continue.
 Please fix the error and try again.
-The following critical error occured:
+The following critical error occurred:

-VIPM could not connect to LabVIEW XX.X.
+VIPM could not connect to LabVIEW xxxx (xx-bit).
 VIPM requires LabVIEW access as part of the current task execution in progress.

 Solution